 love good movies.
 The best ones entertain us and

 challenge us to think more deeply about important issues.
-They can even spark dynamic family dialogue … especially once we consider God's perspective.
-That's why we create easy-to-use parenting tools called Movie Nights
+They can even spark dynamic dialogue … especially once we consider God's perspective.
+That's why we create easy-to-use conversation tools called Movie Nights

-, which guide you and your children into meaningful discussion as you enjoy some of Hollywood's better efforts.
-It's a fun way to help kids and teens think through age-appropriate stories and develop biblical discernment.
+, which guide you and your kids, your small group or your youth group into meaningful discussion as you enjoy some of Hollywood's better efforts.
+It's a fun way to think (in a new way) through age-appropriate stories and develop biblical discernment.

 in Spanish, Plugged In